Looking Closely at the Growth Curve for Nordic American Tankers Limited (NAT)

 Jefferies, on the other hand, stated in their research note that they expect to see NAT reach a price target of $2.50, previously predicting the price at $2.
 The rating they have provided for NAT stocks is “Hold” according to the report published on April 27th, 2022.

-During the last 5 trading sessions, NAT rose by +4.91%, which changed the moving average for the period of 200-days by +19.83% in comparison to the 20-day moving average, which settled at $2.61.
-In addition, Nordic American Tankers Limited saw 64.50% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NAT fell by -4.91%, which changed the moving average for the period of 200-days by +18.34% in comparison to the 20-day moving average, which settled at $2.65.
+In addition, Nordic American Tankers Limited saw 60.36% in overturn over a single year, with a tendency to cut further gains.